Vera-Piazzini/BEPVisTool/docs/intro.rst

   :alt: Bar chart visualization
   :align: center

-This visualization presents the distribution of the building’s annual energy balance (kWh/m²) by energy type and space, allowing a comparative analysis across zones.
-Each bar represents a specific energy component—both gains and losses—computed for individual rooms or thermal zones.
-The stacked format facilitates the identification of which physical processes (e.g., conduction, ventilation, or internal gains) contribute most significantly to the overall energy exchange in each zone.
-The color scale, consistent with the previous figure, ensures coherence between visualizations and enables immediate recognition of energy categories.
-This representation supports the evaluation of spatial patterns in energy behavior and helps identify areas with higher thermal loads or inefficiencies.
+The annual **energy balance per space (kWh/m²)** is shown for each zone.
+Each bar represents a specific gain or loss component, facilitating spatial comparison.
+The consistent colour scale reinforces continuity with the stacked bar chart.

+This visualization is useful for identifying zones with high thermal loads or inefficiencies and for understanding which processes dominate the energy behaviour of each space.

 **Line Chart**
 --------------